-In accordance with the GDPR, you can contact us at DP@spenergynetworks.co.uk to exercise any and all of the following rights that you have in relation to our processing of your personal information:
+In accordance with the GDPR you can contact us at DP@spenergynetworks.co.uk to exercise any and all of the following rights that you have in relation to our processing of your personal data:

-- Right of access – you have the right to obtain confirmation that your personal information is being processed and access to your personal information
+- Right of access – you have the right to obtain confirmation what personal data is being processed and to receive a copy of this personal data

-- Right to rectification – you have the right to have your personal information rectified if it is inaccurate or incomplete
+- Right to rectification – you have the right to have your personal data rectified if it is inaccurate or incomplete

-- Right to erasure (Right to be forgotten) – you have the right to request the deletion or removal of your personal information where there is no compelling reason for its continued processing by us
+- Right to erasure (Right to be forgotten) – you have the right to request the deletion or removal of your personal data where there is no legal basis for its continued processing

-- Right to restrict processing – you have the right to request that we block or supress processing of your personal information
+- Right to restrict processing – you have the right to request that we block or suppress processing of your personal data

 Information Commissioner's Office

 Any future changes we may make to this Privacy Notice will be posted on this page

 Version date: April 2021